hermanwongkm/AlgoPratice/readme.md

  1 2 3 4 5 6  [0,1,3,6,10,15,21]  between 2 & 4 i want 12
  It is always end + 1 minus start

+ It is the sum excluding the front that you are minusing away.
  The third index of the original array, will refer to the sum of the third index (exclusive)

+ Back - front == number inbetween + back

+ back - front + 1 == number inbetween + back + front

+ back - front - 1 == exclusive of both

 **Max Slice Method**